davidjimenezanca/Example_SpringBoot-Swagger-REST/README.md

 Example project of Swagger UI tools with Spring Data for Redis database.

-REST services are builded with Spring Boot framework.
+REST services are built with Spring Boot framework.

 # REST